Skip to main content

 For the second international edition of Vidéo Club, the French contemporary art fund FRAC Champagne-Ardenne is partnering with Te Tuhi, building a bridge between France and Aotearoa New Zealand.

-Each institution provided a selection of moving image work for the other to select from and present as a continous screening programme at their respective gallery.
+Each institution provided a selection of moving image work for the other to select from and present as a continuous screening programme at their respective gallery.

 All the work is presented in collaboration with FRAC Champagne-Ardenne and Te Tuhi with the support of Contemporary Hum.